Primary Education Teacher

-There is a strong emphasis and high priority on learning and speaking the local language (Sesotho) spoken throughout the country.
-Volunteers will be more successful in community integration the more frequently they use local language skills.
+There is a strong emphasis on learning and speaking the local language (Sesotho) spoken throughout the country.
+Volunteers will be more successful in community integration the more frequently they use their language skills.

-Do note that there are a few communities primarily in the south of the country where two other languages are commonly used (isiXhosa and Sephuthi).
-For Volunteers who are placed in this area basic communicative language skills on the local languages will be provided during pre-service training as well.
+Please note that there are a few communities primarily in the south of the country where two other languages are commonly used iXhosa and Sephuthi).
+For Volunteers living in these areas, basic communicative language skills on the local languages will be provided during Pre-Service Training as well.

-Volunteer sites vary from rural areas to remote areas to small towns.
+Volunteer communities vary from rural areas to small towns.
 Volunteers live and work in either district capitals, referred to as camp towns, or rural villages.
 Camp towns house government offices and serve as the main business hub for the district.
-During the 11 weeks of pre-service training, Volunteers stay with host families.
+During the 11 weeks of Pre-Service Training (PST), Volunteers stay with host families.

-Volunteers often walk approximately 1–3 miles before reaching their work site or where they can access public transportation.
-Volunteers use public transport when shopping in camp towns to purchase food supplies and when traveling to activities in different parts of the district.
-Through the monthly living allowance, Volunteers are able to cover their transport costs via buses and taxis.
+Volunteers often walk approximately 1–3 miles before reaching their workplace or to access public transportation.
+Volunteers use public transportation when shopping in camp towns to purchase food supplies and when traveling to activities in different parts of the district.
+Through the monthly living allowance, Volunteers can cover their transportation costs via buses and taxis.

-The majority of Volunteers live in a family compound; on rare occasions some live in teacher housing on or near the school campus.
-The houses may be one- or two- roomed, thatched or corrugated iron (tin) roofed buildings made of stone, brick, or cement blocks.
-The Volunteer should expect to use an outdoor pit latrine and fetch water from a stand pipe in their home compound or from a village pump, and use candles, lanterns, and solar lights for light.
+The majority of Volunteers live on a family compound; on rare occasions Volunteers live in teacher housing on or near the school campus.
+Your house may have one or two rooms, thatched, or corrugated iron (tin) roofed buildings made of stone, brick, or cement blocks.
+Volunteers should expect to use an outdoor pit latrine and fetch water from a standpipe in their home compound or from a village pump, and use candles, lanterns, and solar lights for light.
 Volunteer houses with electricity and running water are extremely rare.

-Cell coverage varies throughout the country, with some Volunteer sites having excellent coverage and others requiring a walk of up to half a mile to make or receive calls.
-Volunteers are strongly encouraged to bring a laptop which not only increases options for internet access, but also enables Volunteers to complete required assignments off-line and upload them at a later date.
+Cell coverage varies throughout the country, with some Volunteer communities having excellent coverage and others requiring a walk of up to half a mile to make or receive calls.
+Volunteers are strongly encouraged to bring a laptop which not only increases options for internet access, but also enables Volunteers to complete required assignments offline and upload them later.

-Most entertainment and recreation will be that which you create yourself…hanging out with friends, playing sports, exercising, hiking, etc. Lesotho does not have a bustling nightlife or many organized recreational activities.
-Most Volunteers shop in their village or closest camp town, which has larger shops that carry basic supplies.
-Some camp towns have supermarkets that offer a variety of produce, meats, and other goods.
+Most entertainment and recreation will be that which you create yourself, hanging out with friends, playing sports, exercising, hiking, etc. Lesotho does not have a bustling nightlife or many organized recreational activities.

 Lesotho has distinct seasons, with hot summers and cold winters.
-It is below freezing in winter and often snows heavily in the mountains, thus it is essential to bring warm clothing (which can be layered).
-The host school or organization provides a propane heater for your use whilst Peace Corps will provide heating allowance during the winter (Apr-Sep).
+It is below freezing in winter and often snows heavily in the mountains; thus, it is essential to bring warm clothing (which can be layered).
+The host school or organization provides a propane heater for your use while Peace Corps will provide heating allowance during the winter (April-September).

 Due to the high HIV prevalence rates many of the Volunteers’ fellow teachers, neighbors, and students could be affected by HIV.
 Some are HIV-positive, while others may be orphaned and/or caring for family members living with HIV.
 To help manage a social and work environment where support is needed by those affected by HIV, Peace Corps trains Volunteers on healthy and appropriate coping mechanisms and expects Volunteers to be positive role models for those with whom they work and live.